-First, what is cognitive automation?
+First, what is Cognitive Automation?

 Cognitive automation technology works in the realm of human reasoning, judgement, and natural language to provide intelligent data integration by creating an understanding of the context of data.

-What Technologies Make Up Cognitive Automation?
+What Technologies Make This Technology Go?

 In real-world use-cases, cognitive automation is a highly predictable and robust combination of: